FollyMaddy/retropieXstation/README.md

 - When running the emulator it changes to 800x600;

 - It changes back to the standard resolution if you stop the emulator.

+dependancies :

+This program only works if RetroPie is installed on your computer.

+Also make sure you have installed the desired python-modules.

+How to run :

+Make the program executable, dubbleclick and choose open in terminal.

+You can run it also directly from the terminal with : python retropieXstation-800x600.py

+Or run it from the terminal with : ./retropieXstation-800x600.py